developerdouglas/mpw-bicycle-challenge/README.md

 - In your terminal, navigate to the project directory
 - Run `docker-compose up -d --build`
-- After Docker container is fully up, go to http://localhost:8080 in your browser
+- After the Docker container is fully up and `composer install` has finished (about 100 seconds), go to http://localhost:8080 in your browser

 Relevant Classes are in /app/src/Classes.
 Classes are instantiated in /app/src/Controller/MainController.php